 Who is managing the project?

-A Management Group makes decisions and comprises:
+A Management Team makes decisions and comprises:

-The Group is Chaired by Sonya.
+The Management Team is chaired by Sonya.

 What changes have been made to the Management Team and why?